cert-orangecyberdefense/world_watch/README.md

 **Description:**

 Endpoint used to get an advisory as HTML.
-If there are mote then 6 updates, the HTML will display the latest 5 updates and the initial advisory.
+If there are more than 4 updates, the HTML will display the latest 3 updates and the initial advisory.

 If advisory is not found the error will be raised: `Advisory with id: {advisory_id} not found`. with status code `404`.

 ### Content Block

-#### **List All**
+#### List All

 **URL:** `/api/content_block` (`GET`)